MicrosoftDocs/defender-docs/defender-for-iot/discover-vulnerabilities-overview.md

 ---
-title: Overview of vulnerability discovery with Microsoft Defender for IoT in the Defender portal
+title: Overview of vulnerability management with Microsoft Defender for IoT in the Defender portal
 description: This article describes the features and benefits of Microsoft Defender for IoT vulnerability management. ms.service: defender-for-iot
 author: limwainstein